strimzi/strimzi-kafka-oauth/examples/README-authz.md

 ## Authorization in Action Using CLI Clients

+**NOTE**
-Before continuing, there is one setting we need to check.
+Before continuing, there is one setting we need to check if your Keycloak is older than version 9.0.2:
 Due to [a little bug in Keycloak](https://issues.redhat.com/browse/KEYCLOAK-12640) the realm is at this point misconfigured, and we have to fix the configuration manually.
 Under `Clients` / `kafka` / `Authorization` / `Settings` make sure the `Decision Strategy` is set to `Affirmative`, and NOT to `Unanimous`.
 Click `Save` after fixing it.